Category: UX advice / Research articles

-I know I’ve had this.
-Of course we understand why people lean on following competitors so much.
-It feels much safer and more solid if one of the giants are doing something in a certain way.
-However if you’ve worked for one of these big players you’ll know that some of the features they have are actually disliked by internal teams and are more legacy than cutting-edge.
+Of course we understand why people lean on following competitors so often.
+It feels much safer to do something if one of the giants in your sector are doing it that way.
+Yet if you’ve worked for one of these big players you’ll know that many of the features they have will be disliked by internal teams and are seen more as legacy than cutting-edge.

-Here’s how I tackle competitor research and analysis to make sure I’m not falling into the rip-off trap:
+Here’s how I tackle competitor analysis properly and make sure I’m not falling into the rip-off trap: